How to Overcome Learned Helplessness

 5. I leave it for my husband.

-My past failures in this department have dictated how I will respond to similar future challenges.
-Fortunately, I could continue to avoid IKEA furniture assembly for the rest of my days with little impact on my daily life.
-I start this post with this somewhat embarrassing admission to illustrate that we all have learned to be helpless, dependent or incompetent in one area or another.
-In behavior psychology, the most common term for these behaviors is learned helplessness.
 Take a moment to consider a situation in your life that has been influenced by learned helplessness.
-It may be a time when you avoided a task in favor of dependence on others or preferred incompetence to learning a new skill (in my case, furniture assembly).
+It may be when you avoided a task in favor of dependence on others or preferred incompetence to learning a new skill (in my case, furniture assembly).

 I have worked in schools for almost a decade and have seen learned helplessness in many students who experienced repeated academic failures.
-These students often begin to doubt not only their academic or social abilities, but also their ability to overcome these difficulties.
-So, they reduce their efforts, increase their dependency on others and internalize their perceived “failures” into something they are rather than temporary circumstances that have happened and may be learned from.
-This pattern may lead to poor grades, underachievement, challenging behavior, social difficulties and low self-esteem.
+These students often begin to doubt not only their academic or social abilities but also their ability to overcome these difficulties.
+So, they reduce their efforts, increase their dependency on others, and internalize their perceived “failures” into something they are rather than temporary circumstances that have happened and may be learned from.
+This pattern may lead to poor grades, underachievement, challenging behavior, social difficulties, and low self-esteem.

 Our job as the adults is to gently guide our children toward independence and provide emotional support when they inevitably fall.
 Below are four ways to support our children and increase their self-esteem and confidence.

-If we consider that our children’s challenging behavior is a form of communication which functions to either gain something or avoid something, we can look at behavior through a different lens.
+If we consider that our children’s challenging behavior is a form of communication that functions to either gain something or avoid something, we can look at behavior through a different lens.
 When you see your child engaging in learned helplessness, it is natural to get aggravated with them.
 Instead, try getting curious — ask yourself what your child is trying to gain or avoid and help the child find a new way to tackle the task.
 For example, a child who refuses to study for a math test may feel like nothing he does will increase his chances of success.
 An adult can support him by finding a more effective way to study and breaking the tasks down into manageable pieces.

 Our children learn more from our actions than what we tell them to do.
-An adult can model how they handle difficult situations and to overcome adversity.
+An adult can model how they handle difficult situations and overcome adversity.
 Here are a few ideas to change the conversation with your kids:

 • When you tell a story about your achievements, describe the hard work that got you there.
 This conveys that increasing your efforts or modifying your approach yielded your success.